Vminoz/AoC/README.md

 ```

 ## {year}/vis
-These scripts have their dependencies listen with [Inline script metadata](https://peps.python.org/pep-0723/).
+These scripts have their dependencies listed with [Inline script metadata](https://peps.python.org/pep-0723/).
 Run them with `uv run`.